 The staff, students and community at Adamsdale Public School promote high standards for all students.
 Academics are balanced with athletic opportunities as well as good citizenship skills.
 In June 2008, Adamsdale Public School was named a “School On The Move” by the Literacy and Numeracy Secretariat in recognition of our use of research-based strategies to support continuous improvement in student achievement.

 Adamsdale is an English Public School focused on the development of knowledge, attitudes and skills that children need to be contributing, confident members of their community.
 Adamsdale Public School fosters respect for cultural diversity, gender, equality, personal independence and social responsibility.

 Adamsdale provides the regular English program for students from Kindergarten to Grade 6.
 We are very pleased to offer the all day every day Kindergarten Program.
 We focus on teaching students the importance of responsibility, tolerance, friendship, respect and good manners.
-We also promote good citizenship through the Seven Grandfather Teachings and participate in Roots of Empathy which teaches these skills through the eyes of a newborn.

 Our School Council is an active and positive force in the community.
 Reading and best efforts of students are supported by community partners in many ways.